fredhope2000/autoplay-guard/README.md

 # Autoplay Guard

-Local Chrome extension that allows autoplay by default, with per-domain opt-in blocking.
+Chrome extension that allows autoplay by default, with per-domain opt-in blocking.

 ## Load it in Chrome